-Amendments to IAS 12 Income taxes: International Tax Reform - Pillar Two Model Rules legislation is effective) and current tax expense related to Pillar Two income taxes (when Pillar Two legislation is effective).
+Amendments to IAS 12 Income taxes: International Tax Reform - Pillar Two Model Rules

 This amendment introduces a temporary exception to the accounting for deferred tax assets and liabilities related to Pillar Two income taxes.
-The amendment also adds targeted disclosure requirements for affected entities, including information about an entity's exposure to Pillar Two income taxes (before Pillar Two
+The amendment also adds targeted disclosure requirements for affected entities, including information about an entity's exposure to Pillar Two income taxes (before Pillar Two legislation is effective) and current tax expense related to Pillar Two income taxes (when Pillar Two legislation is effective).
+These amendments are not expected to have a material impact on Oranjewoud N.V.